 A turbine meter is a velocity measuring device.
 It works by the use of a small internal turbine wheel that rotates proportionately to the speed of the gas and is connected to a mechanical counter or through a magnetic drive to a flow computer.
-The moving parts are subject to wear and tear, so periodic re-calibration against a standard is required.
+The moving parts are subject to wear and tear, so periodic re-calibration against a reference meter (usually at a flow measurement testing facility) is required.

+The standards recognised by First Gas as applying to turbine meters at transmission system GMSs are BS 1776 and AGA 7.
+For turbine meters in distribution system, NZS 5259 is commonly referenced.
+(See section 4.3 below)

 Coriolis meters

 A Coriolis meter measures gas by vibrating a section of pipe carrying the flowing gas.
-Sensors measure changes in frequency and produce a signal that is proportional to the mass flow rate and is accurate over a wide range of flow rates.
-When CNG was used as an automotive fuel in New Zealand, Coriolis meters were used to measure gas flow from dispensers.
-Although generally more expensive, they are often assessed as an alternative to ultrasonic meters for large sites.
+Sensors measure changes in frequency and produce a signal that is proportional to the mass flow rate.
+It is accurate over a wide range of flow rates.
+When CNG was used as an automotive fuel in New Zealand, Coriolis meters were used to measure gas flow from the CNG dispensers.
+Although generally more expensive, they are often considered as an alternative to ultrasonic meters for large sites.

+The standards recognised by First Gas as applying to transmission system Coriolis meters are BS 1776 and AGA 11.
+For Coriolis meters in distribution system GMSs, NZS 5259 is likely to be referenced.
+(See section 4.3 below)

 Rotary meters

-A rotary meter contains two interlocking figure of eight-shaped rotors.
+A rotary meter contains two interlocking figure-of-eight shaped rotors.
 When the rotors spin, they move a specific quantity of gas with each turn, which drives a mechanical counter or sends electrical pulses to a flow computer.

+The standards recognised by First Gas as applying to transmission system rotary meters are BS 1776 and ANSI B 109.3.
+For rotary meters in distribution system GMSs, NZS 5259 is commonly referenced.
+(See section 4.3 below)